XParag-GuptaX/iQuantChicago/README.md

 # iQuantChicago

-Making visualizations to help make people understand about Chicago
+Making visualizations to help people understand more about Chicago through the lens of data